ryanayf/KidNeYronal/README.md

 The repository includes:

-Code:
+1. Code:

 - Training code for KidNeYronal in Jupyter notebooks

-•	CNN with mixed data and with synthetic data
+  -	CNN with mixed data and with synthetic data
-•	MLP with mixed data and with synthetic data
+  -	MLP with mixed data and with synthetic data

 - Line-Fitting Analysis code

-Data:
+2. Data:

 -	Training, Validation and test data sets (synthetic + acquired)

-Others:

--	Pre-trained weights for 4 KidNeYronal models
+3. Pre-trained weights for 4 KidNeYronal models

 If you use it in your research, please consider citing this repository and our paper: